programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 model.position.set( site.x * ratio, desk + 0.01, site.z * ratio);
 ```

-The **line** of code above should be **changed** to the following:
+Replace it with:

 ```
 model.position.set( Math.random() - 1, 1.2, Math.random() * 0.5 - 0.3 );
 model.userData.site = site;
 ```

-Save the index.html file, reload the browser and you should see the jars starting above the map.
-If you reload the browser they will be in different random positions.
+Save the index.html file and reload the browser.
+The jars should now appear above the map in random positions.
+Each time you reload the page, they will appear in different random locations.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-13.png" alt="Six jars float at random positions above a map of Papua." caption="Figure 13.
 Webpage with the jars at random start positions above the map." %}

 ### Raycasting: Changing What the Mouse Click Detects

-For this game having the displayed information panel linked to the selected jar will not help most users place the jar in the correct location (unless they know their Papua New Guinea languages).
-Other game designs might have 'clues' linked to a geographical location, i.e. 'This jar was used to cook seafood', which would allow the user to match the jar to a coastal location.
-In this latter case you would leave the panel change to be responsive to selection of a jar, but for this design you want the panel to change when a site is selected.
+For this game, linking the information panel to the selected jar is not very helpful, as most users will not be able to identify the correct location from the jar alone (unless they know their Papua New Guinea languages).
+Other game designs might incorporate clues that hint at a location (for example, ‘This jar was used to cook seafood’) which would allow the user to match the jar to a coastal area.
+In this latter case you would leave the panel change to be responsive to selection of a jar, but for this game design you want the panel to change when a site is selected.

 You will see that nothing happens when you click on the tori, as the raycaster is checking the jars for intersections and not the tori.
 So in the ```onClick(event)``` function, **find** the following code.